Ashwinpillai9/creatorPulse/README.md

 The dev server runs at http://localhost:5173.
 The dashboard automatically calls the FastAPI backend using `VITE_API_URL`.

 ## Sending the Newsletter
-1. **Load sources** — The app fetches existing feeds from Supabase.
-Use “Add source” to register new RSS URLs and “Ingest” to pull the latest items.
+1. **Run the pipeline** — Optionally supply a new RSS feed, choose whether to re-ingest existing sources, and trigger the automated flow.
+Behind the scenes the backend fetches feed entries, downloads article bodies, generates newsroom headlines and summaries, curates the top ten stories, and composes the HTML draft.
-2. **Generate draft** — Clicking “Generate draft” hits `/newsletter/generate`, returning HTML + text.
-The preview frame renders the HTML email exactly as recipients will see it.
+2. **Review the lineup** — The UI lists each story with its headline, summary, and source link, and renders the exact HTML email preview.
-3. **Send email** — “Send email” posts to `/newsletter/send`, which rebuilds the email, wraps it in multipart MIME, and delivers via Gmail SMTP.
+3. **Approve & send** — Click “Approve & Send” to fire `/newsletter/send`, which rebuilds the top-ten newsletter, wraps it in multipart MIME, and delivers via Gmail SMTP.

 ## Deployment
 - **Hugging Face Spaces**: Create a FastAPI Space, add the environment variables listed above, and deploy the backend.
 Point your frontend build (or Vite dev server) to the Space URL via `VITE_API_URL`.